Location + Expansion Assistance - Making your transition as seamless as possible

 - Minnesota 21st Century Fund makes loans or equity investments in innovative mineral, steel, or other industry processing, production, manufacturing, or technology projects located in the taconite relief tax area.

-- Greater Minnesota Job Expansion Program provides sales tax exemptions of up to 12 years to eligible existing businesses located in Greater Minnesota that meet eligibility requirements.
+- Greater Minnesota Job Expansion Program provides sales tax exemptions for up to 7 years to existing businesses located in Greater Minnesota that increase employment and meet other eligibility requirements.

-- Border Cities Enterprise Zones Program provides property tax credits, debt financing credit on new construction, sales tax credit on construction equipment and materials, and new or existing employee credits to qualifying businesses in the border cities of Breckenridge, Dilworth, East Grand Forks, Moorhead, and Ortonville, as well as in the Development Zone of Taylor's Falls.
+- Border Cities Enterprise Zones Program provides business tax credits (property tax credits, sales tax credit on construction equipment and materials, new or existing employee credits) to qualifying businesses that are the source of investment, job creation or retention in the border cities of Breckenridge, Dilworth, East Grand Forks, Moorhead, and Ortonville, as well as in the Development Zone of Taylor's Falls.
+Financial assistance amount is determined by the respective city pursuant to published program guidelines.

 We partner not only with businesses but also with cities, counties and economic development authorities to ensure the public infrastructure, including: